How Do I Begin the Special Education Process in my Public School?

 - Verbal and nonverbal communication needs: Impairment in communication is one of the defining characteristics of ASD.
 Therefore instruction and development of communication skills should be addressed as an essential element of the student's IEP.

 - The need to develop social interaction skills and proficiencies: Social skills vary in severity and pervasiveness as well as how they present at different ages and developmental stages.
 In the most severe expression of qualitative social impairment, students with ASD may consistently appear socially disconnected or avoidant, even with immediate family members.
 In less severe cases, they may find it difficult to initiate interactions, frequently misunderstand social situations or be unable to maintain a conversation on a subject other than one on a preferred topic.
-A younger child with ASD may lack variation in spontaneous or social imitative play, lack pretend or imaginary play skills or play with toys in an atypical or repetitive way, e.g. lining up toy cars or spinning the wheels, rather than racing them or engaging in pretend scenarios.
+A younger child with ASD may lack variation in spontaneous or social imitative play, lack pretend or imaginary play skills, or play with toys in an atypical or repetitive way, e.g. lining up toy cars or spinning the wheels, rather than racing them or engaging in pretend scenarios.

 - The needs resulting from the student's atypical responses to sensory experiences: The IEP Team should consider whether a student with ASD exhibits under- or over-sensitivity to particular stimuli, such as tactile, visual, auditory, smell, taste or texture.
-One and often several of these sensitivities are common in students with ASDs and can cause major discomfort, inattention and negative behaviors.
+One and often several of these sensitivities are common in students with ASD and can cause major discomfort, inattention and negative behaviors.

-- The needs resulting from resistance to environmental change or alterations in daily routines: Students with ASDs often have unusual or intense responses to an unexpected change in the environment, such as turning the heat or air conditioning up, painting the walls a different color, even moving the location of a desk or chair.
-A change in daily routine, such as a fire drill or substitute teacher may also be difficult understand or adapt to.
+- The needs resulting from resistance to environmental change or alterations in daily routines: Students with ASD often have unusual or intense responses to an unexpected change in the environment, such as turning the heat or air conditioning up, painting the walls a different color, even moving the location of a desk or chair.
+A change in daily routine, such as a fire drill or substitute teacher may also be difficult for a child to understand or adapt to.
 Preparing for changes and transitions with visual schedules and supports, multiple verbal reminders and timers often helps to minimize the discomfort and promote greater success, flexibility and independence.

-- The needs resulting from engagement in repetitive activities and stereotyped movements: Students with ASDs may exhibit ritualistic behaviors, movements or language.
+- The needs resulting from engagement in repetitive activities and stereotyped movements: Students with ASD may exhibit ritualistic behaviors, movements or language.
 The educational team should consider their function and the extent to which these activities interfere with engagement in more productive activities such as interacting with peers, playing or learning academic skills.

-- The need for positive behavioral interventions, strategies and supports to address any behavioral difficulties resulting from ASDs: Because of the complex developmental, learning and adaptive needs of students on the autism spectrum, they often exhibit behaviors that are challenging in their intensity and frequency, and they may interfere with social and academic activities.
+- The need for positive behavioral interventions, strategies and supports to address any behavioral difficulties resulting from ASD: Because of the complex developmental, learning and adaptive needs of students on the autism spectrum, they often exhibit behaviors that are challenging in their intensity and frequency, and they may interfere with social and academic activities.
 The IEP Team should consider and discuss the need for a functional behavioral assessment (FBA) in order to identify the causes and functions of inappropriate behaviors and design an intervention or management plan based on FBA results and analysis.

 - Other needs resulting from the student's disability that impact progress in the general curriculum, including social and emotional development: A student with ASD often exhibits deficits in executive function, i.e. the ability to plan, organize, make appropriate choices and generalize learned skills to other environments/activities and engage in productive and functional routines.
 The student may have a tendency to perseverate – to over-focus on small or unimportant features – which may distract him or her from perceiving and understanding the whole activity, procedure or event.
 The IEP Team should consider the need for structure, academic and social support or different services in the classroom and other environments.”